Interview with Caspar van der Poel - social media day June 30

 www.acupunctuur-demeern.nl

-If you naturally have difficulty maintaining the fire element in balance, with symptoms as you can read above, it is useful to see an acupuncturist.
-By choosing the right acupuncture points, the body is brought back into balance or maintained.
-The acupuncturist also discusses what is specifically important for your diet and lifestyle.
-Then you keep your cool, whether it's summer or not.
+If you naturally struggle to maintain balance in the fire element, experiencing symptoms as described above, it is beneficial to consult an acupuncturist.
+Through the correct selection of acupuncture points, the body is restored or maintained in balance.
+The acupuncturist will also discuss what is specifically important for your diet and lifestyle.
+This way, you can keep your cool, whether it's summer or not.